grpc/proposal/A87-mtls-spiffe-support.md

 #### Java

-In Java, we'll utilize the same [Certificate Provider Plugin Framework] as in [gRFC A29].
-We will add the ability for the `FileWatcherCertificateProvider` to be instantiated with a SPIFFE trust bundle map file in addition to the existing files.
-The `XdsX509TrustManager` will gain the ability to be instantiated with a SPIFFE trust bundle map.
-In this case, it will use the SPIFFE trust bundle certificates as trusted roots.
-If the `XdsX509TrustManager` is instantiated using
-CA certificates (existing functionality), then it'll contimue to use them exactly as it does today.

 In Java, we need new API to work with [SPIFFE] and [SPIFFE bundle format].
 A new `SpiffeUtil` will be developed:

 ```java
 class SpiffeUtil {
    Optional<SpiffeId> extractSpiffeId(X509Certificate[] certChain);